xXleowXx/gitlab-charts/doc/development/kind/index.md

 ### Obtaining configuration examples

-Clone the GitLab Chart repository for local copies of the configuration example files referenced in the next steps:
+The GitLab Charts repository contains every example referenced in the following steps.
+Clone the repository or update an existing checkout to get the latest versions:

 ```shell
 git clone https://gitlab.com/gitlab-org/charts/gitlab.git